GuytuProjects/DIY-3D-Print-Robotic-Arm-Tutorial/README.md

-# DIY 3D Print Robotic Arm Tutorial
+# DIY 3D Print Robotic Arm Tutorial(Working Title)
-This is a step by step how to tutorial for creating 3d printed robotic arm that outputs 1,2,3,4,and 0(Fist) fingers(edit this to make this better)(have a nice solid headline very important)
+This is a step by step how to tutorial for creating 3d printed robotic arm that outputs 1,2,3,4,and 0(Fist) fingers(edit this to make this better)(have a nice solid headline very important)(Working selling point)

 ## The Results!
   [Video of the arm fully functioning]